31 Women Who Dominate Their Sport

 1. Miesha Tate, MMA

-Like most fighters, Tate has been handed a few Ls in her time.
-But one of those losses (against Ronda Rousey in 2012) was still such a good fight that UFC president Dana White credited it as a big reason for creating the women’s division was even created.
-That’s just plain impressive.
+Tate has been handed a few Ls in her time.
+One of those losses (against Ronda Rousey in 2012) was still such a good fight that UFC president Dana White credited it as one of the driving forces behind the creation of a women’s division – that’s just plain impressive.

 2. Caroline Wozniacki, Tennis

-She continues to climb the ranks of career earnings with a purse that appears to be growing at an exponential rate.
-Wozniacki crossed the $30 million threshold to become the fourth highest earner of all time.
+Wozniacki continues to climb the ranks of career earnings with a purse that appears to be perpetually growing at an exponential rate.
+Wozniacki has already surpassed the $30 million mark, establishing herself as the fourth highest earner of all time.
+It will be a long time before we see someone supplant Wozniacki’s Top-10 rank.

 3. Lolo Jones, Track / Bobsled

-Why crush competition in just one sport when you have the talent to destroy opponents in multiple sports?
-Lolo Jones did just that by competing as a hurdler and bobsledder.
+Why crush competition in just one sport when you have the talent to destroy opponents in other sports too?
+Lolo Jones did exactly that by competing as an Olympic hurdler and bobsledder.
+Two Olympic events.
+Two separate Games.
+Two totally different worlds.

-Jones competed in the 2008 and 2012 Summer Olympics in the hurdles and the 2014 Winter Olympics for bobsled.
-By doing so, Jones joined a select few female athletes who have competed in both the Summer and Winter Games.
+Jones didn’t just participate in these polar opposite fields, her talents took her to the top of both fields.
+Jones competed in the 2008 and 2012 Olympics in the hurdles and joined a select few athletes who have competed in both the Summer and Winter Games with her appearance at the 2014 Winter Olympics for bobsled.

 4. Alex Morgan, Soccer